gnolang/blog/posts/2024-12-10_road-to-mainnet/README.md

 first time at GopherCon 2023, where gno.land highlighted Gno’s unique features and its potential to transform the decentralized application landscape.
 - [Test3](https://github.com/gnolang/gno/releases/tag/chain%2Ftest3.0), launched
-at the end of 2022, was continued in 2023, allowing builders to experiment with running full nodes and building indexers.
+at the end of 2022 and continued in 2023, enabled builders to experiment with running full nodes and building indexers.
 It gave everyone the possibility of having a persisting history of state.
 - Many API decisions, like `std.PrevRealm()`, were discussed and implemented.